 These three strategies can help protect them:

-Make sure your child is up to date on immunizations, even when traveling in the U.S. Be sure your child has had routine vaccinations for measles, whooping cough, and other serious illnesses on the normal schedule.
+Make sure your child is up to date on immunizations, even when traveling in the U.S. Be sure your child has had routine vaccinations for measles, whooping cough, and other serious illnesses on the normal CDC schedule.
 And anyone in your travel party who hasn't gotten a yearly flu shot should consider getting one before heading out.
-The CDC recommends annual flu vaccine for everyone six months old and older.
+The CDC recommends an annual flu shot for everyone six months old and older.